Jared-Lee/GANDGA/README.md

             pip install pydot-ng
             pip install graphviz

-3. If you want to use GPU-version tensorflow, **`MAKE SURE YOU HAVE CUDA AND CuDNN 5.1`**, this is very important.
+3. If you want to use GPU-version tensorflow in windows, **`MAKE SURE YOU HAVE CUDA AND CuDNN 5.1`**, this is very important.

 4. Clone these repositories to any place you want, Then input: **`jupyter notebook`**